 Twitter - Social media's growing popularity and widespread acceptance prompted the Ninth Judicial Circuit to expand its public information services to include the use of Twitter.
-The endeavor has been a success and by mid-2011 had over 1,000 followers.
+The endeavor has been a success, and by mid-2011 the Circuit had over 1,000 followers.
 The Court routinely sends out tweets on recent news events, including press releases, information on high-profile cases, court closings, and judicial appointments.
-Log on to Twitter.com and follow "NinthCircuitFL" if you would like to receive up-to-date tweets.
+Log on to Twitter.com and follow (a)NinthCircuitFL if you would like to receive these up-to-date tweets.

-Unified Family Court (Osceola) -- The Unified Family Court (UFC) utilizes a fully integrated comprehensive approach in handling all cases involving children, families H Unified Family Court and victims of domestic violence, 3 while simultaneously resolving family disputes in a fair, timely, efficient and cost-effective manner.
-Since January 📱 2006, the UFC has assigned two judges to handle all family and invenile cases to handle all family and juvenile cases on an alternating week basis using a mirror image procedure.
+Unified Family Court (Osceola) -- The Unified Family Court (UFC) uses a fully integrated, comprehensive approach to handle all cases involving children, families, and victims of domestic violence, while resolving family disputes in a fair, timely, efficient and cost-effective manner.
+Since January of 2006, the UFC has assigned two judges to handle all family and juvenile cases on an alternating week basis using a mirror image procedure.
 The goal is to have all companion cases linked together and assigned to one judge so that the presiding judge can have a complete overview of all the cases pertaining to an entire family.
-The UFC also has case managers who monitor court orders and the parties' compliance.
-Additionally, case managers research approximately 9,845 cases per year and reassign/notify the presiding judge of any and all open cases involving the parties.
-The case managers also provide litigants with information about community resources available to them.
+Additionally, case managers research approximately 10,749 cases per year and reassign/notify the presiding judge of any and all open cases involving the parties.
+The UFC's case managers also oversee parties' compliance with court orders and provide litigants with information about community resources available to them.
 For more information, call 407-742-2531.

 Volunteer Program -- The Ninth Judicial Circuit's Volunteer Program is committed to promoting community awareness of and involvement in the judicial system.
-The Court acknowledges the value of community support and its role in an effective and fair judicial system.
+The court acknowledges the value of community support and its role in a fair and effective judicial system.
 Court volunteers save taxpayers thousands of dollars each year through their service.
 Court volunteers work in the information booths at the courthouses, as well as various departments in Orange and Osceola counties.
 Volunteers may also assist with numerous court programs, such as Teen Court, the Neighborhood Restorative Justice Program and mediation programs.
-To volunteer in Orange County call 407-836-2052 and in Osceola County call 407-742-2418.
+In Orange County, volunteers donated more than 2,960 hours of their time in 2011, resulting in a cost savings of \$43,000.
+In Osceola, volunteers donated over 800 hours of their time as well, which amounted to a cost savings of \$12,000.
+To volunteer in Orange County call 407-836-2052 and in Osceola County call 407-742-2415.

-For more information about the Ninth Judicial Circuit, please visit our award-winning web site at
+For more information about the Ninth Judicial Circuit,

+please visit our award-winning website at